2 - Medical

 Falling asleep can be difficult in the wilderness, but getting adequate rest is important for maintaining energy.
 To help yourself fall asleep, wind down at night by avoiding strenuous activity and calming your mind, perhaps using meditation.
 Ensure you aren't too hot or cold and that your sleeping area is comfortable.
 You might find it easier to sleep if you make a pillow by stuffing spare clothing or a stuff sack with dry leaves or other soft materials.

-Some people may also find it necessary to block out noise using earplugs or listening to music or white noise if available.
+Some people may also find it necessary to block out noise using earplugs or by listening to music or white noise if available.

 Snow blindness